 The Fidelity customer service platform has lots of advantages, including a UK-based phone contact service which is open six days a week.
 The Fidelity website also has a handy chart which illustrates when peak call volumes occur: it’s advisable to get in touch between 9 and 10 am or between 5 and 6 pm from Monday to Saturday if possible, as that’s one of the quietest times on the phone lines.
 For those who particularly value security or who plan to exchange sensitive information with the customer service team, however, Fidelity has developed an online chat service which is accessible for those who have an online account and are logged in.
 Broadly speaking, many Fidelity customers find the platform’s customer service offer to be satisfactory, with one TrustPilot user describing their experience in very positive terms: “You get a representative right away and it is clearly a human who is not frantically working 10 customers at the same time and has not been mandated to copy-paste stock gibberish instead of providing real help.”
 There have been some negative reports, but a broker comparison reveals that this is common throughout the industry – and not something that is unique to Fidelity.
 In order to maximise the chances of a beneficial and useful conversation with a customer service team member, it is wise to have all relevant documents to hand when you call or open an online chat.

-For those who want to use the platform to re-invest any dividends which are made, Fidelity will charge £1.50, and while Hargreaves Lansdown charges 1% up to £10 for this service, a competitor like Barclays Direct Investing will do it for free.
+For those who want to use the platform to re-invest any dividends which are made, Fidelity will charge £1.50, and while Hargreaves Lansdown offers a fee of 1% up to £10 for this service, a competitor like Barclays Direct Investing will do it for free.
 Although these may seem to some investors like significant chunks out of their investment income, it’s worth remembering that Fidelity also avoids charging fees on a range of services which often are charged for by other providers.
 There are no fees in place for account creations or closures, for example, while there is also nothing payable for transferring out pension products to a scheme based either here or overseas.

 As one of the leading names in the brokerage world, Fidelity has developed a reputation for being a market leader.
 There are plenty of advantages to using the system, including simple control over investment amounts and leading market insights available through the mobile app.
 Although there are some slight disadvantages to using the platform, such as mid-range fees rather than low-cost fees, or occasional negative reports of bad customer service, they are often outweighed by the high quality of service received in other areas of the platform.
 The Fidelity system offers a wide range of product choice designed to suit both those with a stocks and shares specialism, as well as those who need to maximise their ISA allowances.
 It is also committed to investor security by ensuring its site is properly encrypted.
 In particular, Fidelity’s fee structure regularly saves its customers money by making a large number of services free, despite these services often being paid-for across the industry: these include a free pension transfer service and a no-cost account setup process.
 Ultimately, Fidelity is a platform which can offer the casual or part-time investor an innovative, convenient and often cost-effective way to manage and grow their investment portfolios.